Engee documentation

 Details

-Vector of cross-sectional areas of tank inlets for enabled inlet ports A and B. The parameters Cross-sectional area vector for inlets A and B is a vector of values corresponding to the cross-sectional area of each inlet port, starting from port A. Each element of this vector must be greater than 0.
+Vector of the cross-sectional areas of the tank entrances for the included entry ports A and B. Parameter Cross-sectional area vector for inlets A and B It is a vector of values corresponding to the cross-sectional area of each input port, starting from port A. Each element of this vector must be larger 0.

 Dependencies

-To use this parameter, set the parameter Number of inlets to one of the values: 2.
+To use this parameter, set for the parameter Number of inlets one of the values is: 2.

 Units